-BIOL 3050 Microbial Diversity - Three hours lecture, three hours laboratory (4)
+BIOL 3050 Microbial Diversity (4)

 The evolutionary process will provide an overarching theme in a comparative study of the morphology, physiology, and ecology of representative microorganisms.
 The coevolution of hosts and pathogens will also be discussed.
-The term microorganism includes subcellular viruses, bacteria, protistans and microscopic fungi.
+The term microoganism includes subcellular viruses, bacteria, protistans and microscopic fungi.